 Talking to your child

-If your doctor has requested your child fast before admission, please ensure you follow the guidelines that are provided in your admission pack.
+If your doctor has requested your child fast before admission, please ensure you follow the guidelines provided in your admission pack.
 If you have any questions, please contact your anaesthetist.

 Staying with your child